michaelrafailyk/stickymate/README.md

     }'
 ></div>
 ```
-- The `data-sticky` attribute can contain only two params, namely `start` and `end`.
+- The `data-sticky` attribute can contain only two params, namely `from` and `duration`.
-- If there is no need to extends the min-height of the parent container, you can specify `0` for the `end` value.
+- If there is no need to extends the min-height of the parent container, you can specify `0` for the `duration` value.
 - The `data-animation` attribute can contain one or more animated CSS properties, separated by commas.
 - Every `data-animation` CSS property can contain two or more position keys, separated by commas.
 - Use JSON format with double quotes inside for every key and value.